The History of the Mid-Autumn Festival

 How to Celebrate Mid-Autumn Festival Right

 Mid-Autumn Festival is a traditional Chinese festival that is celebrated on the 15th day of the 8th lunar month.

 The story goes that on this night, both the moon in the sky and the moon in a person’s home hold special significance.
 In ancient China, people would use round objects such as oranges to represent the moon and then symbolize unity with family members.

 Today, it has become an important part of many East Asian cultures to celebrate this festival together with their loved ones.

-The Mid-Autumn Festival is a time for families to come together, but it’s also a time to reconnect with loved ones that we may not have seen in a while.
+The Mid-Autumn Festival is a time for our families to come together, but it’s also a time to reconnect with loved ones that we may not have seen in a while.

 It’s the perfect opportunity to catch up on life and do something different with your family.
 If you’re stuck at home, here are some ways you can take this celebration one step further: